Robust discrete choice models with t-distributed kernel errors: Inference and implementation details

 The full conditional distribution of $\nu$ in the MNR model as well as the full conditional distributions of $\nu_{j}$ and $q_{ij}$ in the Gen-MNR model are nonstandard.
 To draw from these intricate distributions, we use Metropolised Independence samplers \citep{liu2008monte} with approximate Gamma proposals, as devised by \citet{ding2014bayesian} and \citet{jiang2016robust} (see Appendices \ref{app:sampling_nu} and \ref{app:sampling_q} for details).

+Draws from the univariate truncated normal distribution are generated using a combination of inverse transform sampling and rejection sampling with a Rayleigh proposal \citep{botev2016simulation}.
+This hybrid approach is adopted to warrant reliable and efficient posterior simulations.
+On its own, the inverse transform sampling method breaks down due to numerical issues when the truncation interval is too far in the tail.
+Rejection sampling remedies this problem by allowing for reliable simulation in the tail.
+The Rayleigh proposal has been shown to be faster than other proposal distributions.
+For a detailed analysis of sampling methods for the truncated normal distribution, the reader is directed to \citet{botev2016simulation}.

-We implement Algorithms \ref{algo:mnp}, \ref{algo:mnr} and \ref{algo:genmnr} in Julia \citep{bezanson2017julia}.
-In the subsequent applications, the Gibbs samplers are executed with a single chain consisting of 300,000 draws including a warm-up period of 200,000 draws.
+We implement the MCMC algorithms for all models considered in this paper in Julia \citep{bezanson2017julia}.\footnote{The estimation code is available at \url{https://github.com/RicoKrueger/robit}.} In the subsequent applications, the Gibbs samplers are executed with a single chain consisting of 100,000 draws including a warm-up period of 50,000 draws.
 A thinning factor of 10 is applied to the post warm-up draws.
 Convergence is assessed with the help of the potential scale reduction factor \citep{gelman1992inference}.